 The American Society for Reproductive Medicine recommends that physicians use only frozen semen and that the specimen be frozen and stored for at least 180 days.
 The donor should have an initial HIV blood test (the test for the AIDS virus), and should then be retested and have a negative result on the HIV test before the frozen specimen is used.

 All donors should have tests for certain infections such as syphilis, hepatitis B, cytomegalovirus (CMV), gonorrhea, chlamydia, streptococcal species and trichomonas.
-All these organisms can be transmitted via semen to woman.
+All these organisms can be transmitted via semen to a woman.
 Some can have grave effects on the fetus; others principally affect the woman.
 The donor’s semen should also be checked for the presence of white blood cells which can indicate an infection within the reproductive tract.

 Donors are excluded from a donor program if he or his sexual partner have experienced any of the following: a blood transfusion within one year, a history of homosexual activity, multiple sexual partners, a history of IV drug use, or a history of genital herpes.